What was your childhood like in Manila ?

 “I couldn’t talk on the phone or say hello to a co-worker,” she says.
 “If a waiter remembered my order when I went back to a restaurant, I was mortified.”
 Jackie wasn’t an introvert, and she wasn’t shy, exactly.
 She had social anxiety disorder, a paralyzing fear of being judged and embarrassed in almost any social situation.
 She traces her anxiety to her childhood, when her family moved frequently because of her father’s job.
 By the time she was 9 years old, she’d gone to seven different schools.

 After one move, when she was in fourth grade, she had particular trouble making new friends.
-One day when she went out of home to buy a best vacuum for stairs since her house had many steps but she can not even talked to the customer service.
+One day when she went out of home to buy a best rated vacuum since her house had many steps but she can not even talked to the customer service.
 From there, her fears snowballed to the point where she even avoided making eye contact with classmates.
 “I spent recess walking the outskirts of the playground by myself,” she says.
 Through college, marriage and motherhood, her anxiety remained.
 Then, in 2008, when Jackie turned 40, she went to a meeting she’d read about for shy people in her area.
 It was the first place she heard the term social anxiety.
 After she googled its symptoms, she had an epiphany: “The way I was feeling wasn’t because of my personality,” she says.
 “I had a real disorder that could be fixed.”
 Armed with her new knowledge, she signed up for weekly cognitive behavioral group therapy, led by a psychologist who used exercises to help Jackie and a dozen others with social anxiety disorder.

 During one such exercise, Jackie was asked to make small talk for several minutes with the person nearest her, then switch to a new person until she’d chatted up everyone in the room.
 The only thing that got her through the excruciating exercise was “knowing that everyone else was just as anxious as me,” she says.
 Still, Jackie froze when it came time for a bigger assignment: attending a pool party at a group member’s home.
 A few days before, Jackie’s stomach was already in knots.